gitguige/academic-kickstart/content/home/posts.md

  # CSS class.
  css_class = ""
 +++

+* Dec 2022.
+I was invited to give a talk at the 1st mini [Symposium on Open-Source Diabetes Simulation](https://lt1.org/symposium/).

 * Nov 2022.
 I presented our paper "[Design and Validation of an Open-Source Closed-Loop Testbed for Artificial Pancreas](https://arxiv.org/abs/2208.06479)" in the IEEE/ACM International Conference on Connected Health: Applications, Systems and Engineering Technologies ([CHASE 2022](https://conferences.computer.org/chase2022/)).